Table of Contents

 How Does Cyber Insurance Help?

 Cyber insurance helps offset costs by covering monetary damages after an incident such as a virus or denial-of-service (DoS).
-Even with the best cybersecurity infrastructure in place, organizations will never be 100% risk-free.
-Cybersecurity insurance will help pay for the costs after an incident, especially when the organization is liable for lost data.
+Even with the best cybersecurity infrastructure, organizations will never be 100% risk-free.
+Cybersecurity insurance helps pay for the costs after an incident, especially when the organization is liable for lost data.
 For example, healthcare organizations can incur hefty fines for losing personally identifiable information (PII).

 Insurance contracts differ between insurers, so organizations must read the terms before signing.
 For example, an insurer might require that the organization is compliant and has specific cybersecurity infrastructure installed to stay insured.

-Proofpoint offers numerous cybersecurity strategies and plans that fit your organization’s unique requirements.
-Whether it’s to stay up to date with the latest compliance requirements or to host employee security awareness training, Proofpoint ensures that your data is protected from malware, attackers, corporate espionage, ransomware, phishing, and the many risks associated with digital assets.
+By utilizing Proofpoint’s solutions, organizations can strengthen their security posture and protect against data breaches.
+Whether it’s to stay current with the latest compliance requirements or to host employee security awareness training, Proofpoint ensures that your data is protected from malware, attackers, corporate espionage, ransomware, phishing, and the many risks associated with digital assets.